-Air Risk Considerations Evidence Required Evidence Location (include page number, section, appendix or attached file name) gliding, balloon operations etc. (incl. competition - usually notified by NOTAM) areas regularly involving scenic flights (i.e. Uluru, Bungle Bungle Range, Lake Eyre etc).
-If they are within this area, the operator must define how they will be avoided or how they will operate outside of those times.
-Provide an image, chart or screenshots that show both the operation area and 1:1 buffer are within the scope of this standard scenario.
+Air Risk Considerations Evidence Required Evidence Location (please include page number, section, appendix or attached file name) areas regularly involving scenic flights (i.e. Uluru, Bungle Bungle Range, Lake Eyre etc), or areas of high aerial work activities (e.g. agricultural spraying, mustering, Low Level survey/inspection), or whether RPT traffic is utilising an aerodrome within 10 NM of flight operational area.

-Step 5: CASA has determined that for this AU-STS, if the following strategic mitigations are added to items required in Step 4, this will reduce the probability of an air encounter to a point where it is equivalent to 'atypical airspace':
+Step 5: CASA has determined that for this AU-STS, if the following strategic mitigations are added to items required in Step 4, this will reduce the probability of an air encounter to a point where it is equivalent to "atypical airspace":